billingross/loopy/README.md

 # mina
-My goal is to design a model that will make predictions.
+I want a model that will make predictions.